Medium x WordPress Dispute: What Is The Best For You?

 Medium allows you to choose a layout for your publication.
 You add your own logo, background color, or image to the header.
 For layout, you can choose a grid or stream layout.
 This drag and drop editor is very easy to use and offers multiple customization options.

-However, still, the appearance of your publication is limited to the choices available in Medium.
-You cannot choose your own design and layout for your website.
-On the other hand, there are thousands of free and paid WordPress themes available.
-These themes are designed by professionals with innovative designs and unlimited customization options.
+Professionals with innovative designs and unlimited customization options design these themes.
 WordPress gives you the flexibility to build a site that looks uniquely yours.
 If you can spend a little more, then you can hire designers and developers to create any kind of website imaginable.

 Security